jacksongs/pelican/content/A new Dorn.md

 So that's that.

 Game of Thrones?
-Well I thought I'd mention that because I need a bit of a traffic leg up.
+Well how else am I going to convince you to read 300 words of drivel?
 So as not to disappoint, here's a photo of that new dude from Dorne in season four of Game of Thrones, Super Mario*:

 ![Dornish dude](http://static.squarespace.com/static/52fc05c9e4b08fc45bd99090/t/534313fce4b00493c5010752/1396904959766/)